vegawidget/altair/cran-comments.md

-# altair 4.1.1

 ## R CMD check results

-Please note new email address for maintainer:

-> checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: ‘Ian Lyttle <ian.lyttle@se.com>’

-  New maintainer:
-    Ian Lyttle <ian.lyttle@se.com>
-  Old maintainer(s):
-    Ian Lyttle <ian.lyttle@schneider-electric.com>

-0 errors ✓ | 0 warnings ✓ | 1 note x
+0 errors | 0 warnings  | 0 notes

-## Test environments
+## revdepcheck results

-* local OS X install, R 4.0.3
-* GitHub Actions: windows-latest (release)
-* GitHub Actions: macOS-latest (release)
-* GitHub Actions: ubuntu-20.04 (release)
-* GitHub Actions: ubuntu-20.04 (devel)
-* Ubuntu Linux 16.04 LTS, R-release, GCC
-* Fedora Linux, R-devel, clang, gfortran
-* win-builder (devel)
+We checked 1 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages

 ## Author notes

-* This package offers a pass-through to a Python library, Altair.
+This package offers a pass-through to a Python library, Altair.
 Its functionality is to install Altair, then to establish the connection between R and Python.

 As such, virtually all the examples and tests cannot be run on CRAN servers, hence the `\dontrun{}` and the like on examples, and skipping of tests.

 This functionality is tested on GitHub Actions, where the Python libraries are available.

-* The version (4.1.1) is advanced because we are using the first two digits to mirror our supported version of Python Altair (4.1).